p4xx07/pokeyellow_with_subs/README.md

 This project translates the text of Pokémon Yellow into the desired language using the Google Translator API.
 Players can set their preferred language in the Python script and generate a new version of the game with translated subtitles.

+The first line will attempt to be in your target language, while the second line will be in english.
+If there is no room for this, you will first see multiple lines in your target language followed by english lines.

 <img width="400" alt="image" src="https://github.com/p4xx07/pokeyellow_with_subs/assets/50495900/5700ad92-323d-4dea-8911-8b8602a98fa4">
 <img width="400" alt="image" src="https://github.com/p4xx07/pokeyellow_with_subs/assets/50495900/e1d5ae06-bb20-4e60-927c-4e40c8773a39">
 <img width="400" alt="image" src="https://github.com/p4xx07/pokeyellow_with_subs/assets/50495900/b5444e0b-6399-4d20-9280-62a9abd129f6">